 Convention

-Finance Minister Nate Horner said he’s working on the next budget and the challenges with the population surge while maintaining funding for healthcare, education, and social services.
+Finance Minister Nate Horner said he’s working on the next budget and the challenges with the population surge while maintaining funding for health care, education, and social services.

-Energy Minister Brian Jean said he’s focusing on developing the province’s oil and gas and other types of energy sector resources such as lithium, while Justice Minister Amery talked about the government’s proposed legislation to ensure free speech for regulated professionals, as well as the province’s legal fights against the the federal government, including on gun ownership and home heating carbon tax.
+Energy Minister Brian Jean said he’s focusing on developing the province’s oil and gas and other types of energy sector resources such as lithium, while Justice Minister Amery talked about the government’s proposed legislation to ensure free speech for regulated professionals, as well as the province’s legal fights against the the federal government, including on gun ownership and the home heating carbon tax.

 But the items that got the most cheers from the crowd were the ministerial updates about the Bill of Rights amendment, standing up to Ottawa, and banning gender transition for minors.

-“It’s very important that we make sure that girls … are not forced to compete against larger, stronger, more physically capable transgender athletes, but also that everybody has a place to play and recreate,” said Alberta Minister of Tourism and Sport Joseph Schow.
+“It’s very important that we make sure that girls … are not forced to compete against larger, stronger, more physically capable transgender athletes, but also that everybody has a place to play and recreate,” said Minister of Tourism and Sport Joseph Schow.